 Team Leader:

 Determines which team member(s) is assigned lead review responsibility for this performance indicator.
-In order to limit knowledge of allegers= identities, only NRC staff should review NRC Regional Office allegations.
+In order to limit knowledge of concerned individuals’ identities, only NRC staff should review NRC Regional Office allegations.

 Principal Reviewer:

 Reviews relevant documentation, conducts staff discussions, and maintains a reference summary of all casework reviewed and any personnel interviewed.